Tchaikovsky Sheet Music

 Tchaikovsky hated his 1812 Overture due to its lack of warmth and love and he loathed its popularity.

 He liked to walk two hours a day and enjoyed mushroom picking!

 Tchaikovsky was able to resign from the Moscow Conservatory due to a wealthy widow called Nadezhda von Meck who provided him with monthly payments until 1890.
 She did however stipulate that they never meet!

 Tsar III of Russian honoured Tchaikovsky and gave him a lifetime pension.

-On music-scores.com we have nearly one hundred arrangements for you of Pyotr Ilyich Tchaikovsky Sheet Music.
+On music-scores.com we have nearly one hundred arrangements for you of Pyotr Ilyich Tchaikovsky Sheet Music all in PDF format.